 The stairway.
-On Twin Peaks Boulevard at Crown Terrace, there is a wooden staircase that takes you to the hilltop.
+On Twin Peaks Boulevard at Crown Terrace, there is a short-ish staircase that takes you to the hilltop.

 The path.
-On the other side of the hill, Where Belgrave Avenue dead ends into the hill, there is a dirt path that winds its way to the top.
+On the other side of the hill, where Belgrave Avenue dead ends into the hill, there are a series of rustic steps that wind up to the top.

 I suggest Twin Peaks Blvd; finding a parking place there is a lot easier and you can use the shorter stairs for the hill.

 Take the N-Judah muni streetcar from Market Street downtown (underground) and get off at Stanyan and Carl Streets.
-Walk to the end of Stanyan, then go left on Belgrave to the end of the street.
+Walk to the end of Stanyan (south), then go left on Belgrave to the end of the street.
 It's about 8 blocks to walk it, and goes through a pretty neighborhood.

 Or take the 37-Corbett bus to Clayton and 17th Street.
 Walk south on Clayton, then right on Twin Peaks Boulevard until you get to Crown Terrace where the stairs are.
 It's about three blocks.

-You can catch the bus at Market and Castro.
-From downtown, take one of the K, L, M or T Muni streetcars under Market street, get off at the Castro Street stop, then take the 37-Corbett.
+You can catch the 37-Corbett bus at Market and Castro.
+From downtown, take one of the K, L, M or T Muni streetcars under Market Street, get off at the Castro Street stop, then take the 37-Corbett.